Part 2 of 3

 - Lower

-Mortgage to Income (MI) ratios, such as those in UAE, Spain, Japan, and
+Mortgage-to-Income (MI) ratios, such as those in the UAE, Spain, Japan, and

 Switzerland, indicate that expats can manage mortgage payments (if they